LSSTDESC/tomo_challenge/README.md

 $ python bin/challenge.py example/example.yaml
 ```

-This will compute the metric and make a plot for the random forest method using between 1 and 5 bins.
+This will compute the metrics and write an output file for some test methods.

 You are welcome to adapt any part of that code in your methods.